-A PPO plan is a type of health insurance plan that contracts with specific doctors and hospitals in order to create a network of participating or “preferred” providers.
+A PPO plan is a type of health insurance plan that contracts with primary and specialty physicians, other healthcare professionals, and facilities to create a network of participating or “preferred” providers.

 Pros of a preferred provider organization (PPO) plan

-Let’s start with the good news—there are several advantages to having a PPO plan that make getting care a convenient experience.
+Let’s start with the good news—there are several advantages to having a PPO plan that makes getting care a convenient experience.

 Freedom of choice

-Given that PPO plans offer an entire network of doctors and hospitals for you to choose from, you have a lot of say in where you get your care and who from.
+Given that PPO plans offer a larger network of doctors and hospitals for you to choose from, you have a lot of say in where you get your care and from whom.
 Any doctor and healthcare facility within your insurance company’s network all offer the same in-network price.

 No referrals needed

-Another benefit of not being locked in with one primary care physician means that you don’t need a referral in order to see a specialist.
-Other plans, such as the health maintenance organization (HMO) plan, would require that you first set up an appointment with your primary care physician who would then write you a referral to see a specialist.
+Another benefit of not being locked in with one primary care doctor is that you don’t need a referral to see a specialist.
+Other plans, such as the health maintenance organization (HMO) plan, would require you first set up an appointment with your primary care physician, who would then write you a referral to see a specialist.

 Skipping this step of requesting a referral from a primary care physician saves you the time and money you would spend on the extra appointment, and gets you to the specialized care you need that much faster.

-While it’s recommended that you seek care from a doctor or hospital that’s within your network, you can still get the care you need partially covered if you go outside of your network.
+While it’s recommended that you seek care from a doctor or hospital within your network, you can still get care accessed outside of your network partially covered.
 You’ll just have to pay more additional out-of-pocket costs than you would if you had gotten care from one of the preferred providers.

-Other health plans, such as the HMO plan, strictly require that you only get care from medical providers within your network, which means you wouldn’t be able to get any portion of your care covered if you’re out of network.
-The only exception is in the case of true medical emergencies.
+Other health plans, such as the HMO plan, strictly require that you only get care from medical providers within your plan network, which means you wouldn’t be able to get any portion of your care covered if you’re out-of-network.
+The only exception is in the case of necessary emergency care.